SESAME-Synchrotron/CCD/docs/source/Control.rst

 -----------------------------------------------------
 **Accelerator Control System:** connects the Operator in the control room with the accelerator hardware.
 The control room might not be near the accelerator.

-*For example:* SESAME has N Computers, N magnets, N vacuum pumps, 5 beamlines, a cooling system, RF system, power supply system, ... etc. which all need to be closely and heavily controlled.
+*For example:* SESAME has a Booster Ring, Storage Ring, 5 Beamlines, hundreds of Computers, magnets, vacuum pumps, a cooling system, RF system, power supply system, ... etc. which all need to be closely and heavily controlled.

 .. image:: images/Operators.png